The fight has moved to the Senate. Call Congress now: no restructuring, no glyphosate. Call your congressperson →

 Now URGENT

 Every entry on this timeline happened because Congress let it happen.
-The FY27 markup is the next chance to stop it.
+The FY27 bill — now moving to the House floor and the Senate — is the next chance to stop it.